All Episodes

 Little white lies actually help.

-Whatever, whatever the Clinton spin was.
+Whatever, whatever the Clinton spin was, well, it depends on what is, is.

-I never had sex with that woman, Miss Lewinsky, not a single time ever.
+I never had sex with that woman, Miss Lewinsky, not a single time, ever.

 I never asked anybody to lie.

-Whatever he said, whatever she said.
+Whatever he said, whatever she said, wham, bam, thank you, ma'am, it was repeated.

 And now look where we are.